 7. A stable vision of the business

 It’s difficult to work in an ever-changing environment.
-Consistent actions of company leaders and the feeling of going in the given direction will create the sense of stability and trust.
+Consistent actions of company leaders and the feeling of going in the given direction will create a sense of stability and trust.

 That’s the highest level of dealing with the technical debt.
 It requires a lot of systematic actions from the entire team, mostly from the project manager.